mk997630105/Smart-Sign-Language-Translation-Gloves/README.md

  <!-- markdown-toc end -->

 # Introduction
-This glove is designed to facilitate communication between deaf and dumb people.
+The master sign language can help deaf-mute to communicate with normal people.
 ## Function
    - **Chinese mode**<br/>
-     The gloves read out the corresponding **Chinese by recognizing sign language gestures**.
+     The processor recognizes the **Chinese sign language**, then the screen displays the recognition result and at the same time plays the recognition result.

       ![image](https://github.com/mk997630105/Smart-Sign-Language-Translation-Gloves/blob/master/hello3.gif)
    - **English mode**<br/>
-     The gloves read out the corresponding **English alphabet by recognizing sign language gestures**.
+     The processor recognizes the **English alphabet** sign language, then the screen displays the recognition result and at the same time plays the recognition result..

       ![image](https://github.com/mk997630105/Smart-Sign-Language-Translation-Gloves/blob/master/C(4).gif)
    - **Auto play mode**<br/>
-     The gloves read out the **user-defined common language** by recognizing sign language gestures.
+     The processor recognizes the user's **predefined sign language** and plays a predefined voice.
-   - **Speech Recognition**<br/>
+   - **Voice Recognition**<br/>
-     The gloves can **identify some commonly used words** in life to users.
+     The processor recognizes the **voice of normal people** and displays it on the screen for the deaf-mute to watch.

      ![image](https://github.com/mk997630105/Smart-Sign-Language-Translation-Gloves/blob/master/age.gif)
    - **Danger warning**<br/>
-     The gloves can alert the user to the vehicle by recognizing the sound of the horn.
+     After the processor recognizes the horn sound, the user is alerted to the vehicle in a **vibration** manner.

       ![image](https://github.com/mk997630105/Smart-Sign-Language-Translation-Gloves/blob/master/clump12.gif)
    - **One-click assistance**<br/>